numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Alternatives:**

-Some of these flags could be exposed to Python (or generally) by inheriting for example from a ``ParametricDType`` class.
+Some of these flags could be implemented by inheriting for example from a ``ParametricDType`` class.
 However, on the C-side as an implementation detail it seems simpler to provide a flag.
-This does not preclude the possibility of exposing a ``ParametricDType`` to Python to represent the same thing.
+This does not preclude the possibility of creating a ``ParametricDType`` to Python to represent the same thing.

 **Example:**